marekhadas1989/lampstackdocker/README.md

 Quick start can be done by either issuing following commands or by using <b>docker-compose</b> file provided for each platform</br></br>

 * Data persistency can be done by passing additional "-v /docker_lamp/persist_www:/var/www/html" parameter, this will map internal "/var/www/html" folder into "/docker_lamp/persist_www" on your local machine.
 In the same way MySQL data can be mapped by passing again "-v /docker_lamp/persist_mysql:/var/lib/mysql" <br><br>
-It is entirely up to you how and where you want to store the data, this is just an example of how to use it.
+It is entirely up to you where you want to store the data, this is just an example of how to use it.
-<br> <br>
+<br><br>

-* For docker-compose option persistency is set by default for both MySQL as well as Apache.
+* By using provided <b>docker-compose</b> files persistency will be turned on by default for both MySQL and Apache.

 <br>
 <h5>x86</h5>